-This Chicken Paprikash recipe is a delicious one-pan weeknight dinner meal that features perfectly browned chicken that's braised in a creamy, sour cream based paprika sauce.
-What's best is that you only need some pantry staples to make this at home and it's a total crowd-pleaser!
-This is one of our favorite dinner meals that's kids and husband approved!
+This Chicken Paprikash recipe is a delicious one-pan weeknight dinner meal featuring perfectly browned chicken that's braised in a creamy, sour cream based paprika sauce.

 Jump to: